-With the benefit of hindsight, that clearly applies even to his underrated first feature, Le signe du Lion, but it’s more obviously apparent in the case of the Six Moral Tales, made over the next decade.
-The first two films—The Bakery Girl of Monceau (1962) and Suzanne’s Career (1963)—were shorts, cheaply made on 16mm, and for all their astute intelligence and charm, they look (especially when compared with the marvels that followed) like minor apprentice works.
-But in their basic subject matter—a young man already attracted to one woman is distracted by another—and focus on the endless emotional shifts and self-deluding rationalizations that the wholly unromanticized protagonists put themselves through, they set the tone for the whole series.
-Rohmer had decided to embark upon a series as a means both of securing financing and of helping viewers to get used to his unusually genre-lite and unfashionably literary narratives.
+With the benefit of hindsight, that clearly applies even to his underrated first feature, Le signe du Lion (shot in 1959 but not released till 1962), but it’s more obviously apparent in the case of Six Moral Tales,a series made over the next decade.
+The first two films—The Bakery Girl of Monceau and Suzanne’s Career (both 1963)—were shorts, cheaply produced on 16 mm, and for all their astute intelligence and charm, they look (especially when compared with the marvels that followed) like apprentice works.
+But in their basic subject matter—a young man already attracted to one woman is distracted by another—and focus on the endless emotional shifts and self-deluding rationalizations that the wholly unromanticized protagonists put themselves through, they set the tone for the whole collection.
+Rohmer had decided to embark upon a series as a means both of securing financing and of helping viewers to get used to his unusually genre-light and unfashionably literary narratives.
 But the strategy also allowed him to create a wonderfully imaginative series of variations on a single but rich theme and to bring his own idiosyncratic style to mature fruition in a remarkably short time.

-Rohmer’s is a philosophical cinema, then, but—crucially—one firmly rooted in the rhythms and rhymes of everyday life: he isn’t interested in big dramas, but he devotes enormous attention to getting things like time, place, light, and sound just right.
-(He postponed shooting My Night at Maud’s by a year because he was determined not only to have Jean-Louis Trintignant as his lead but also to film in Clermont-Ferrand—Pascal’s birthplace—in winter.)
-By concentrating on evocative specifics—even The Bakery Girl of Monceau begins by carefully mapping out the Parisian streets in which the “action” will take place—Rohmer manages to make his uncommonly articulate and allusive films feel absolutely authentic as exquisitely intimist studies in human behavior, desire, need, and motivation.
+Rohmer’s is a philosophical cinema, then, but—crucially—one firmly rooted in the rhythms and rhymes of everyday life; he isn’t interested in big dramas, but he devotes enormous attention to getting things like time, place, light, and sound just right.
+(He postponed shooting My Night at Maud’s by a year because he was determined not only to have Jean-Louis Trintignant as his lead but also to film in Clermont-Ferrand, Pascal’s birthplace, in winter.)
+By concentrating on evocative specifics—even The Bakery Girl of Monceau begins by carefully mapping out the Paris streets in which the “action” will take place—Rohmer manages to make his uncommonly articulate and allusive films feel absolutely authentic as exquisitely intimist studies in human behavior, need, and motivation.
 Thanks to his quietly poetic cinematic genius, the artifice involved in the creation of his films remains invisible, but the generous humanity—the endless fascination with individuals, in all their faintly absurd, self-deluding vanity and undiminished dignity—is evident for all to see.